 The protein encoded by this gene is a transcriptional activator that binds and activates the promoters of the CSF2, IL3, IL8, and PRF1 genes.
 The encoded protein is involved in natural killer cell development and function, innate immunity, and induction of cell cycle arrest in naive CD8+ cells.
 Two transcript variants encoding the same protein have been found for this gene.[provided by RefSeq, Jan 2010]

 GeneCards Summary for ELF4 Gene

 ELF4 (E74 Like ETS Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with ELF4 include Agammaglobulinemia And Isolated Hormone Deficiency.
+Diseases associated with ELF4 include Isolated Growth Hormone Deficiency, Type Iii, With Agammaglobulinemia and Myeloid Leukemia.
 Among its related pathways are AMP-activated Protein Kinase (AMPK) Signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is ELF1.